 As you might have guessed from our name, one of our company’s priorities is providing safe and environmentally friendly solutions for homeowners, and cellulose fits the bill.
 Made of up to 85% recycled newspaper and post-consumer paper, it’s treated only with an all-natural and safe chemical called boric acid that’s used as an insecticide and mold preventative.
 And that’s it - no toxic chemicals, no carcinogenic materials, just paper that would otherwise be heading to a landfill.
 When it comes to making environmentally friendly choices for your home, cellulose tops the list.

 Properly insulating your home is also a key part of decreasing your home’s environmental footprint, and cellulose insulation shines here too.
-Cellulose offers great comparative R Values and even outperforms other materials like fibreglass.
+Cellulose offers great comparative R Values and even outperforms other insulation materials.
 When it comes to longevity, cellulose is a great investment, as it’s likely to outlive your time in your home as it can last up to 100 years.

 The last reason we want to highlight is its safety.
 In a video called “The Big Burn”, three different structures are set ablaze.
 One is uninsulated, the next contains fibreglass, and the last has cellulose insulation.
 Cellulose fails 25 minutes after the uninsulated and fibreglass insulated structures do - and in the event of a real house fire, that 25 minutes could mean life or death for you and your family.